Everything You Need to DIY Your Wedding Flowers

 • White ramekin: Either of the metal frogs will fit well in this dish.

-Nitrile Gloves: You’ll use these if you are going to preserve your own wedding flowers.
+Nitrile Disposable Gloves: You’ll use these if you are going to preserve your own wedding flowers.

 Flower Press: Pressed flower preservation.